2018 United States elections

 Elections were held in the United States on November 6, 2018.
 (Note: Some special elections as well as the regularly-scheduled elections in the Northern Mariana Islands were held on other dates.)
-These midterm elections occurred during incumbent Republican president Donald Trump's first term.
-Although the Republican Party increased its majority in the Senate, Democratic incumbents and challengers vastly outperformed Trump's margin in Republican-leaning states, and unified Republican control of Congress and the White House was brought to an end when the Democratic Party won control of the House of Representatives.
-In what was widely characterized as a "blue wave" election, Democrats also gained governorships, other statewide offices, and state legislative chambers.
+In these midterm elections, which occurred during incumbent Republican President Donald Trump's first term, all 435 seats in the U.S. House of Representatives and 35 of the 100 seats in the U.S. Senate were contested to determine the 116th United States Congress.
+The Republican Party increased its majority in the Senate.
+Democratic incumbents and challengers vastly outperformed Trump's margin in Republican-leaning states, and unified Republican control of Congress and the White House was brought to an end when the Democratic Party won control of the House of Representatives.
+In what was widely characterized as a blue wave election, Democrats also gained governorships, other statewide offices, and state legislative chambers.

 Democrats made a net gain of 40 seats in the United States House of Representatives, (Note: Democrats won a net gain of 40 seats on election day, but gained one more seat in a special election held earlier in 2018.
 One House seat in North Carolina remained vacant after the elections due to allegations of election fraud; a special election filled it in 2019.) gaining a majority in the chamber and thereby ending the federal trifecta that the Republican Party had established in the 2016 elections.
 The Republican Party retained control of the United States Senate, making a net gain of two seats and defeating four Democratic incumbents in states that had voted for Trump in 2016.
 As a result of the 2018 elections, the 116th United States Congress became the first Congress since the 99th United States Congress (elected in 1984) in which the Democrats controlled the U.S. House of Representatives and the Republicans controlled the U.S. Senate.
 In state-level elections, Democrats picked up a net of seven governorships and several state legislative seats.